Maximilian Egon II, Prince of Fürstenberg

-Background
+Early life

-Born as Prince Maximilian Egon Christian Karl Aloys Emil Leo Richard Anton zu Fürstenberg, he was the son of Prince Maximilian Egon zu Fürstenberg and his wife, Countess Leontina von Khevenhüller-Metsch.
+Born as Prince Maximilian Egon Christian Karl Aloys Emil Leo Richard Anton zu Fürstenberg, he was the son of Prince Maximilian Egon I of Fürstenberg and his wife, Countess Leontina von Khevenhüller-Metsch, a daughter of Richard, 5th Prince of Khevenhüller-Metsch.
 He had a younger brother, born in 1867, named Prince Karl Emil Egon zu Fürstenberg.

-Life and career
+Career

 A close friend and adviser of Emperor Wilhelm II of Germany, Max of Fürstenberg inherited territorial titles in Prussia, Austria, Hungary, Württemberg and Baden, and by virtue of them had a seat in the House of Lords in each of the five states.
 Until the First World War, he was vice-president of the Prussian House of Lords.

-His principal residence was at Donaueschingen, near the source of the Danube, where he owned a castle and great deer forests.
+His principal residence was the Princely Palace in Donaueschingen, near the source of the Danube, where he owned large deer forests.
 Emperor Wilhelm II frequently visited him there, and Max invariably accompanied the Emperor on his hunting expeditions and Norwegian trips.
 As well as his vast ancestral forests, he also owned coal mines, hotels and breweries.

 Although he was a member of the high Roman Catholic Uradel who had long stood aloof from party politics, after meeting Adolf Hitler and Ernst Roehm in November 1933, Max became enthusiastic about Hitler's leadership, commenting that "It was wonderful, to be able to meet such a great man".

-The same year, 1933, he joined the Nazi Party and the SA.
-In 1938, he was appointed to the rank of Standartenführer.
+The same year, 1933, he joined the Nazi Party and the Sturmabteilung (SA).
+In 1938, he was appointed to the rank of SA-Standartenführer.

-Marriage and issue

-By his marriage to Countess Irma von Schönborn-Buchheim, he had three sons and two daughters: